 Improve Work-Life Balance to Increase Engagement and Productivity

-15 million people in the UK, nearly half of the workforce, will be looking for a new job in 2016.
-The main reasons people give for this are poor management, not feeling valued, poor remuneration, and the hours they have to work .
-If so many people are wishing to be anywhere other than in their current workplace, it is clear that engagement levels and productivity will suffer.
+A survey of over 5000 UK workers by leading job board Totaljobs in December 2020, has discovered an astounding 89% of people are currently looking for a job.
+The main reasons people give for this are job security, a wish to relocate and new skills gained during the pandemic .
+If so many people are wishing to be anywhere other than in their current workplace, it is clear that engagement and productivity will suffer.

 If you are serious about creating a stand-out employer-brand and retaining your best and brightest, here are some strategies you could consider implementing to improve work-life balance and well-being in your organisation:

 1. Help to alleviate the stress of commuting!
 According to a BBC survey, a third of rail and a quarter of car commuters said they found their commute stressful.
 Cycling is one of the least stressful ways of getting to work.
 Solutions to improve difficult commutes include enabling employees to flex their hours so that less of them are travelling during the rush hour.
 More employees can be encouraged to cycle by providing practical solutions such as showers, changing facilities and covered bike racks.

 2. Allow for flexible hours and/or telecommuting!
 A survey showed that a third of employees would choose greater flexibility within their working pattern over a 3% pay rise.
 Gemma Reucroft, HR Director and blogger, sees flexible working as a major talent opportunity and a way of differentiating your employer brand.
 In an article for Glassdoor, she says:

 “It might mean employees working their hours over four days rather than five.
 It might mean a tweak to the traditional working day to allow for the school run.
 It might mean occasional working from home rather than the office, commuting outside of the rush hour or a simple reduction from the usual 37-hour working week.”